swiftlang/swift-evolution/proposals/0132-sequence-end-ops.md

 ## Impact on existing code

 Developers using these members will need to change to the new names when migrating to Swift 5.
 Compiler diagnostics and the migrator should be able to handle these changes with a low chance of mistakes.

+In practice, we believe the changes to the underused `drop` methods will be the least impactful. `removePrefix(_:)` and `removeSuffix(_:)` are probably also used infrequently. `hasPrefix(_:)` will have some impact, mitigated by its presence on `String`.

+`firstIndex(of:)` and `firstIndex(where:)` will have relatively widespread impact, but the migrator should handle them gracefully, and a pair of `lastIndex` methods seem like a relatively likely addition to Swift in the future.

 ## Alternatives considered